decryptoed/amoveo-cuda-miner/README.md

 Steps to perform perf test
 1. sh perftest.sh

-By default, the miner will mine to [a mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool) that takes a 1% fee.
+By default, the miner will mine to [Mandel Hoff's mining pool](http://amoveopool.com/) that takes a 3% fee with shared payouts.

 The CUDA code here is a basic and unoptimized version for Amoveo GPU mining.
 An upgrade is available to provide the most optimized CUDA code for Amoveo GPU mining, and typically gives a 3-8x performance improvement, depending on your GPU.
 For upgrade inquiries, please contact decryptoed@gmail.com or @Iridescence in the Amoveo telegram.
 [Performance stats here](https://github.com/decryptoed/amoveo-cuda-miner/blob/master/stats.txt).